nsrau/azure-docs.it-it/articles/service-fabric/service-fabric-diagnostics-how-to-report-and-check-service-health.md

 <properties
-   pageTitle="Creare report e verificare l'integrità con Azure Service Fabric | Microsoft Azure" description="Informazioni su come inviare report di integrità dal codice del servizio e su come verificare l'integrità del servizio usando gli strumenti di monitoraggio dell'integrità forniti da Azure Service Fabric." services="service-fabric" documentationCenter=".net" authors="toddabel"
+   pageTitle="Report and check health with Azure Service Fabric | Microsoft Azure" description="Learn how to send health reports from your service code and how to check the health of your service by using the health monitoring tools that Azure Service Fabric provides." services="service-fabric" documentationCenter=".net" authors="toddabel"